 Plans for holiday let regulation announced

-Following a public consultation on the regulation of short term/holiday lets last year, that government has announced plans to regulate the sector.
+Following a public consultation on the regulation of short term/holiday lets last year, the government has announced plans to regulate the sector.
+SAL’s response to the consultation can be read here.

 - Introduce licencing for short-term lets, under the Civil Government (Scotland) Act 1982, with a mandatory safety component which will apply to all short-term lets across Scotland.
 Local authorities will also be given the discretion to put in place further conditions; to help tackle littering or overcrowding of properties, for example.